yupylypenko/rag-workshop-from-scratch/README.md

 This query was blocked because it may contain malicious intent.
 Please rephrase your request with benign language.
 ```

-### MCP Weather Enrichment
+### MCP Enrichment (Weather + JIRA)

-To enrich RAG answers with real-time weather context, connect your IDE to the published `@iflow-mcp/weather-mcp` server using the provided `mcp.config.json` (no API key needed).
-Detailed steps live in [`docs/MCP_SETUP.md`](docs/MCP_SETUP.md).
-The setup follows the routing/guardrail recommendations from the [LangChain overview](https://docs.langchain.com/oss/python/langchain/overview).
+To enrich RAG answers with real-time weather context and live JIRA issue data, connect your IDE to the published MCP servers using the provided `mcp.config.json`.
+Detailed setup instructions now live in the **ai-playground** repository (see `docs/MCP_SETUP.md` there).
+This follows the routing/guardrail recommendations from the [LangChain overview](https://docs.langchain.com/oss/python/langchain/overview).

+- `weather-mcp` (`@iflow-mcp/weather-mcp`): no API key required; adds US NWS data via the `enrich-with-weather` prompt.
+- `jira-mcp` (`jira-mcp`): requires Atlassian site URL, email, and API token; use the `jira-issue-context` prompt to gather issue details before responding.

 ### Check chunks table first 5 rows
 ```